Fiddlehead Fern

 6. They are popular in many Japanese, Korean, and Canadian cuisines.

-7. The fern is also used in traditional medicine to treat various ailments, including joint pain, digestive issues, and respiratory problems.
+7. The fern is also used in traditional medicine to treat various ailments, including joint pain and digestive and respiratory problems.

-8. The fern is often associated with the spring season, as this is when it is typically harvested.
+8. Ferns are often associated with the spring season, typically harvested during this time.

 9. Fiddlehead ferns are a seasonal delicacy and can be expensive due to their short harvesting window and labor-intensive process.

-If you live in a place with such conditions, it means you can now have a tasty and beautiful garden in the least expected areas.
-The ferns derive their name from their appearance, resembling a violin's eloquent curled end.
+If you live in a place with such conditions, you can now have a tasty and beautiful garden in the least expected areas.
+Ferns derive their name from their appearance, resembling a violin's eloquent curled end.

 They are also called "crozier" after their appearance, similar to a bishop's curved staff.
 The ferns are plucked early in the season when they're still curled and before the parent plant reaches its full height.